Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

 Coates asserts that the brand's following is key, pointing to the "strong, authentic, and organic" fanbase that he says has remained with ASSC since the early days.
-Of course, ASSC has clearly (and successfully) expanded its reach since hen.

 Your Highsnobiety privacy settings have blocked this Instagram post.

 Streetwear has never been more fractured.
-As even streetwear institutions struggle to move product or rebrand themselves in a bid to remain relevant, ASSC's strategy remains effectively unchanged.
-In 2015, nary a Supreme drop had leftover product and Stüssy was stocked in malls.
-But, both today and 10 years ago, ASSC product is red-hot.
+As even streetwear institutions struggle to move product and remain relevant, ASSC's strategy remains effectively unchanged.
+In 2015, every Supreme drop was picked clean and Stüssy was a mall brand.

 Your Highsnobiety privacy settings have blocked this Instagram post.

 The ASSC approach is almost an inversion of streetwear convention.
-Instead of patiently dribbling out collaborative projects, ASSC unleashes an almost constant array of impressively far-flung team-ups.
+Instead of patiently dribbling out collaborative projects, ASSC unleashes an almost constant array of impressively far-flung team-ups

-And, on the other, there are franchises like My Hero Academia and Hatsune Miku, sporting names like UFC and Lost Surfboards, and the occasional left-field link-up, like erectile dysfunction subscription service BlueChew.
+There are disparate team-ups as established as BAPE, and UNDEFEATED, a 22-year-old member of the streetwear old guard and one of ASSC's eldest partners.
+But then there are franchises like My Hero Academia and Hatsune Miku, sporting imprints like UFC and Lost Surfboards, and the occasional left-field link-up, like erectile dysfunction subscription service BlueChew.
 Cash-in?
-Intentional fan trolling?
-Genuine bond?
-Don't worry about it.

 Collaborations are so key to the ASSC oeuvre that its 10th anniversary fare will release "Coachella-style over two weekends" on November 16 and 23 via the Anti Social Social Club website.